donaldebube/donaldebube/README.md

+I am a Data Analyst, passionate about technology and analyzing data in order to provide necessary insights.
+Currently, I am working hard to learn more concepts on how to analyze data appropriately

-- 👋 Hi, I’m @donaldebube
+👋 Hi, I’m @donaldebube
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL and Python for Data Analytics
 - 💞️ I’m looking to collaborate on DA projects